TheRobBrennan/explore-graphql/front-end/javascript/react/apollo-client/v2.6.x/apollo-tutorial/README.md

 #### Initialize the store

 Now that we've created our client schema, let's learn how to initialize the store.
-Since queries execute as soon as the component mounts, it's important for us to warm the Apollo cache with some default state so those queries don't error out.
+Since queries execute as soon as the component mounts, we need to warm the Apollo cache with some default state so those queries don't error out.
 We will need to write initial data to the cache for both `isLoggedIn` and `cartItems`

 Jump back to `src/index.js` and notice we had already added a `cache.writeData` call to prepare the cache in the last section.
 While we're here, make sure to also import the `typeDefs` and `resolvers` that we just created so we can use them later.